 Implementation Strategy and Best Practices

-Implementing an effective knowledge management system starts with clear planning, alignment, and defined outcomes.
+Implementing an effective knowledge management system starts with a clear knowledge management strategy, alignment across stakeholders, and defined outcomes.

 Begin by assessing what knowledge already exists, where it’s stored, and how employees currently search for answers.
 Bring together IT, operations, and leadership early to agree on what success looks like.